kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Frame-by-frame animation playback

 You can force the game to play one frame at a time (in training mode only).
-Read on in `F3 - Freeze game` section and sections after that.
+Read on in [F3 - Freeze game](#f3---freeze-game) section and sections after that.

 ### F1 - GIF mode

 In training mode (only) you can press F1 to enter "GIF mode", which makes the background black, centers the camera on you, hides all of the HUD and makes opponent invisible and unhittable.
 Press the key again to turn off the mode.
 GIF mode can be broken down into separate toggles for each of its functionalities.
-Section "Hotkey configuration" describes how to configure hotkeys.
+Section [Hotkey configuration](#hotkey-configuration) describes how to configure hotkeys.

 ### F2 - No gravity mode

 In training mode (only) you can press F2 to enter "No gravity mode" which makes your vertical speed always 0, i.e. you become unable to fall.
 This may be useful for screenshotting some air moves.
 Press the key again to turn off the mode.
-Section "Hotkey configuration" describes how to configure hotkeys.
+Section [Hotkey configuration](#hotkey-configuration) describes how to configure hotkeys.

 ### F3 - Freeze game

 Freezes the game and stops animations and game logic from advancing.
-Section "Hotkey configuration" describes how to configure hotkeys.
+Section [Hotkey configuration](#hotkey-configuration) describes how to configure hotkeys.

 ### F4 - Slow-motion mode

 Plays the game at 3 times (the default) slower rate.
 You configure the rate in settings (read on in `Hotkey configuration`), but the `slowmoTimes` must be a whole, round number greater than 1.
 I.e. the game can only be slowed down 2, 3, 4, etc times.
-Section "Hotkey configuration" describes how to configure hotkeys.
+Section [Hotkey configuration](#hotkey-configuration) describes how to configure hotkeys.

 ### F5 - Advance to next frame

 While the game is frozen using `Freeze game` feature, advances the game forward by 1 frame.
 Does nothing if the game is not currently frozen.
-Section "Hotkey configuration" describes how to configure hotkeys.
+Section [Hotkey configuration](#hotkey-configuration) describes how to configure hotkeys.

 ### F6 - Disable mod